software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > The Product Owner needs your help in estimating user stories.
 >
 > 1. Create [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) "1 story point", "2 story points", "3 story points", "5 story points" and "8 story points"
-> 2. Facilitate a planning poker event where you estimate the _first four user stories_ of the Sprint
+> 2. Facilitate a planning poker event where you estimate the _first five user stories_ of the Sprint
-> 3. Based on the user story estimation, add the story point labels for the four user story related issues
+> 3. Based on the user story estimation, add the story point labels for the five user story related issues

 {: .important-title }